nab-gha/mlops-titanic/README.md

 copy of [Jeffwan's code](https://github.com/Jeffwan/aws-emr-titanic-ml-example) for gitops workshop Also pipeline sample from [kubeflow/pipeline](https://github.com/kubeflow/pipelines/tree/master/samples/contrib/aws-samples/titanic-survival-prediction)

+This repository includes a tar file ready to be deployed to Kubeflow.
+To build your own tar file fork this repository and clone your fork.
+The following instructions are designed to executed in cloud9 or other ec2 instance.

 # Build and Configure Titanic Sample

 ```shell
 # Set default region